1j01/delayed-casualty/IDEAS.md

 * Scarves/hair/capes/cloaks/whatever get cut off, and then five seconds later... shloomp, off goes the head

 * Indicate 50% & 25% sword health audio-visually
+AND ALSO 0% because that's kind of important

 ## Characters